emilyworks/music-sheet-reader/README.md

 Once notes have been added, we can generate a video output.
 Use the `keyboard.generate_mp4(frame_duration, outfile)` function.

-frame duration corresponds to `1/frames_per_second` in the output video.
+`frame_duration` corresponds to `1/frames_per_second` in the output video.
 This frame rate also affects the frequency of checks in the audio generation, so this should be at least 1 frame per note/second.
 For example, if using eigth notes, you should have at least frames per second (`frame_duration = 0.5`).
-Outfile corresponds to the path in which to write the output file.
+`outfile` corresponds to the path in which to write the output file.

 Example usage:
 ```python